 Hire a tour company to jet you around the lagoons or go with a dive shop and see what lies beneath.

 The Underwater Sculpture Museum at MUSA has become quite a popular attraction in recent years.
-Over 500 sculptures were built and installed in the blue shallow waters in an attempt to rebuild the reef system that has been under attack from tourists and warming seas for years.
-But there are plenty of other diving and snorkeling options!
-Get in the water and explore, a true treasure awaits.
+Over 500 sculptures were built and installed in the shallow blue waters in an attempt to rebuild the reef system.

 The Island of Cozumel, just a short ferry ride away, is known to be one of the best places in the world to dive and snorkel, so if you have the time, we recommend you try it!
 But there are plenty of other diving and snorkeling options as well!
 Get in the water and explore.
 A true treasure awaits.

 This is one of the more popular snorkeling tours that visits several reefs and a shipwreck not to far from Cancun.